Frequently Asked Questions

 Check the Schedule: Review the theme weeks, event schedule and program offerings during the time you plan to visit.
 Decide on when you want to come and how long you want to attend.

 Accommodations: Explore lodging options within the Chautauqua grounds or nearby.
 When planning your visit to Chautauqua Institution, securing accommodations should be your top priority.
-All accommodations within the Institution’s grounds are privately owned, except for the Athenaeum Hotel, Bellinger Hall and Minerva House.
+All accommodations within the Institution’s grounds are privately owned, except for the Athenaeum Hotel and Bellinger Hall.
 To explore and secure accommodations, visit accommodations.chq.org.

 Tickets and Passes: Purchase the appropriate tickets and gate passes for the duration of your stay.
 You have the option of purchasing a Traditional or Grounds Access Gate Pass.